akinyosoyeisaac/contact_parsing_vrt/README.md

 *This is a work in progress as one can envisage that the code will be put into production soonest.*

 **I would consider it an honor to hear your comments on the work.**

+* Big thank to a friend in person of [**Mr Edeh Godwin**](https://github.com/tcharkovski) who also help provide insight in the process of writing this code as well has **Mr Peter Oluwatosin** who helped with the editing of the text